 We ask that all potential adopters join the rescue and apply to become a foster home.
-Foster homes must be able to provide safe fencing, shelter, water and hay and grain for their fostered horses.
+Foster homes must be able to provide safe fencing, shelter (in many situations trees can provide adequate shelter), water and hay and grain for their fostered horses.
 Potential foster homes who have little horse experience or little experience rehabilitating horses are mentored by more experienced foster homes.

 Does Bluebonnet cover the cost of care for fostering a horse and will I be reimbursed for out of pocket expenses?